 In some circumstances, we may be able to amend your assessment or our decision without you having to object.
 Requesting an amendment is a less formal process than an objection.

-For land tax assessments, you can read more about the differences between an amendment request and an objection.
+For land tax assessments, read more about the differences between an amendment request and an objection.

 Your objection must be in writing and you must state the grounds for your objection in detail.
 You should clearly identify the assessment or decision you are objecting to and your grounds for disputing it, for example, why your assessment is too high or why you are entitled to a particular exemption.